 If available, applicants are to submit scores for the Scholastic Aptitude Test (SAT) or the Academic Competency Test (ACT).
-The minimum guidelines for acceptance are a combined Critical Reading and Math score of 860 on the SAT I or an ACT composite score of 18.
+For high school students with a GPA below 2.5, the minimum guidelines for acceptance are a combined Critical Reading and Math score of 860 on the SAT I or an ACT composite score of 18.
 Mid-Atlantic Christian University does not use the SAT Writing section, added in March 2005, to determine acceptance to the University.
-(The writing section will be used however to determine placement for English Composition.)
+(The writing section will be used, however, to determine placement for English Composition.)